Ultimate Orangeburg Real Estate Investing Guide for 2026

 Orangeburg School Ratings

-The public education curriculum in Orangeburg is K-12, with elementary schools, middle schools, and high schools.
+The public school curriculum in Orangeburg is kindergarten to 12th grade, with grade schools, middle schools, and high schools.

 School Quick Stats